Kylie Jenner Flaunts Big Breasts In New ‘Thick’ Style Line Amid Boob Job Rumors

 A photo posted by Official Kylie Jenner Shop (@thekylieshop) on

 According to the Daily Mail, the new t-shirt featuring Kris Jenner will be available soon at the online shop.
-A pop up shop inside the Westfield Topanga mall in Los Angeles is now closed after a successful run in December, but it featured clothing, undergarments, accessories and makeup from the teen’s company.
+A pop-up shop inside the Westfield Topanga mall in Los Angeles is now closed after a successful run in December, but it featured clothing, undergarments, accessories and makeup from the teen’s company.

 However, there reportedly will be a new pop-up shop, but the exact date on which it will open or location in New York City is not yet known.
 However, Jenner did reveal that the plan calls for the New York City store to open at some point during February.